Skip to main content

 Operators see only the agents they have been granted seats on.
 Workspace-level visibility is a separate, more privileged seat.
 Every seat add, role change, and removal is recorded in the audit log with full attribution.
 Two-factor authentication is required for workspace seats.

-Audit trail - tamper-evident, exportable, long-retention
+Audit trail - attributed and exportable

 Acceptable use policy - binding on every agent